Brussels, 27 February 2015

 Referring to the close collaboration between the ESOs and the international standardization organizations (ISO, IEC and ITU), Mr Guise said that the adoption at international level of standards based on work done by European experts offers a de facto competitive advantage to European companies that want to expand their activities around the world.

 During the Conference, representatives from a wide range of stakeholders welcomed the results of the work that had been undertaken by the ESOs in relation to Smart Grids.
-They included: João Torres, Chairman of the European Distribution System Operators' Association for Smart Grids; Gerhard Seyrling, President of T&D Europe (European Association of the Electricity Transmission & Distribution Equipment and Services Industry); Andreas Umbach, President & CEO of Landis+Gyr; Konstantin Staschus, Secretary General of ENTSO-E (European Network of Transmission System Operators for Electricity); and John Ketchell (from ANEC, which represents consumer interests in standardization at European level).
+They included: João Torres, Chair of the European Distribution System Operators' Association for Smart Grids; Gerhard Seyrling, President of T&D Europe (European Association of the Electricity Transmission & Distribution Equipment and Services Industry); Andreas Umbach, President & CEO of Landis+Gyr; Konstantin Staschus, Secretary General of ENTSO-E (European Network of Transmission System Operators for Electricity); and John Ketchell (from ANEC, which represents consumer interests in standardization at European level).

 Representing the European Commission, Anne Houtman (DG Energy) thanked all those involved for the successful completion of the work that had been requested under EC Mandate 490.
 "I’m delighted to see that the results of this Smart Grid standardization process are already widely accepted and referenced," said Ms Houtman.
 "I would like to thank all participants involved in the execution of Mandate 490 for their exemplary commitment to this important work."